Governance Without the Monolith

 A backend configuration adjustment is not the same as a cross-platform release touching policy, billing, claims, data feeds, and downstream reporting.

-And yet, plenty of organizations govern work as if every change deserves the same path through the same gates, the same meetings, the same reviews, and the same evidence burden.
+Plenty of organizations still govern work as if every change deserves the same path through the same gates, the same meetings, the same reviews, and the same evidence burden.

 That is lazy control design.